geoffrich/thatconf-slides-2023/slides.md

 <!--
 if you've used SK before, you've almost certainly seen the load function

-and SK, the load function is the recommended way to load data for the page
+the load function is the recommended way to load data for the page in SK

+how it works is you export a load function in +page.server.js file

-when you navigate to this route, SK will call the load function
+when you navigate to this route, SK will call the load function and use the data it returns

+let's say you have a page showing information about a specific music album - load function might look like this

-then use the result to render the new page and navigate without refreshing
+then use the result to render the new page

 available in the data prop